Vallalika/Vallalika/README.md

 ## Hi there, I'm Valerie!
-I'm a junior software developer currently studying at CodeClan in Edinburgh, Scotland.
+I'm a French junior software developer currently studying at CodeClan in Edinburgh, Scotland.

 ### My projects